SQream/sqream_docs/guides/client_drivers/index.rst

 Client drivers
 ************************************

-These topics explain how to use the SQream DB client drivers, and write applications for SQream DB.
+These guides explain how to use the SQream DB client drivers, and how to use client applications with SQream DB.

 .. toctree::
    :maxdepth: 4